Minnesota State Highway 3: Route description

 20th Street NW for about 1 mile, before turning north along 2nd Avenue NW.
 MN 3 then roughly follows the Cannon River toward Northfield, with gentle curves through alternating wooded areas and open farmland.
 After passing through the Northfield area, MN 3 travels a primarily straight route through open fields heading toward Farmington.
-Between Farmington and Rosemount, MN 3 is flat and mostly straight.
+Between Farmington and Rosemount, MN 3 is mostly straight.
 This portion of the route passes by housing developments, farm fields, and a gravel and sand mining operation.
 Two roundabouts (at 190th Street W and 170th Street W) are also encountered here.
 Beyond Rosemount, MN 3 passes through the cities of Eagan and Inver Grove Heights.
 Here, the highway becomes more curvy and built-up than previous sections.
 MN 3 parallels a rail line through Eagan, and travelling through Inver Grove Heights, the road passes through a heavily wooded area with many sharp turns.
 MN 3 then travels through a valley and continues to a junction with MN 55.
 It continues northbound, passing through rolling, wooded hills over a mostly straight path to its junctions at I-494 and MN 62.
 In 2018-19, the Minnesota Department of Transportation quietly changed the designation of unsigned MN 952A to MN 3, effectively extending the route north through West Saint Paul along Robert Street into downtown Saint Paul.

 Legally, MN 3 is defined as legislative routes 1, 115, and 334 in the Minnesota Statutes.
 The route is not marked with those numbers.

 The maximum speed limit posted on MN 3 is 60 mph.
 The open stretches of MN 3 from Faribault to 170th Street W near Rosemount generally have a 60 mph limit, with lower limits in the Northfield and Farmington areas.
 All other sections are posted at 55 mph or lower, particularly through cities and curvier portions of the highway.
 Speed studies were conducted on the highway in 2015 on the Northfield to Eagan section, and in 2018 on the Faribault to Northfield section.
 The studies authorized a new maximum allowed speed limit of 60 mph from Faribault to the south end of Rosemount.